 The University approves the Students’ Union constitution (called the Articles of Association) and the Students’ Union Code of Practice.

-Canterbury Christ Church University strongly endorses and promotes freedom of speech and academic freedom as part of our Mission and Values.
+Canterbury Christ Church University strongly endorses and promotes freedom of speech and academic freedom as part of Our Mission and Values.
 It is enshrined in the University’s Articles of Association (Article 92).
 Free speech supports an environment for innovation, critical thinking, and scholarly engagement.
 You can read more about our approach on our free speech webpage.

 Freedom of speech empowers all individuals to express their opinions and ideas openly without interference, provided these expressions are within the law.